asd123www/compiler/README.md

 Then at the specific constant point the value is there.

+Last bit is `1` indicate it's constant, `0` variable whose value is not defined when compiling.

 ### For if-else:
 see `example/if-else.koopa`, just alloc space for that result.